Jimmy Floyd Hasselbaink: Chelsea

-Hasselbaink returned to the Premier League in May 2000, when he was signed by Chelsea, for a club record fee of £15 million, which matched the then-transfer record for an English club; he signed a four-year contract.
+Hasselbaink returned to the Premier League in May 2000, when he was signed by Chelsea for a club record fee of £15 million, which matched the then-transfer record for an English club; he signed a four-year contract.
 He scored on his "Blues" debut, helping them to win the 2000 FA Charity Shield with a 2–0 win over Manchester United at Wembley Stadium.
-Manager Gianluca Vialli was dismissed in September, and Hasselbaink's former Madrid boss Claudio Ranieri was appointed as his replacement.
+Manager Gianluca Vialli was dismissed in September, and Hasselbaink's former Atlético Madrid boss Claudio Ranieri was appointed as his replacement.
 Hasselbaink later stated he was "dismayed" at Vialli's dismissal and that the players hated Ranieri and fitness coach Roberto Sassi's running-focused training methods.
 Despite this, Hasselbaink scored 23 goals in 35 league appearances in the 2000–01 season, including four goals in a 6–1 win against Coventry City on 21 October; he finished the season as the winner of the Premier League Golden Boot.

 At the start of the 2001–02 season, Hasselbaink earned the distinction of scoring the first competitive goal at Southampton's new St Mary's Stadium as Chelsea won 2–0 on 25 August.
-On 13 March, he scored a hat-trick as Chelsea defeated Tottenham Hotspur 4–0.
-He formed both a good friendship and a productive partnership with Icelandic striker Eiður Guðjohnsen, scoring 29 goals in all competitions whilst Guðjohnsen scored 23 goals in a season which also saw Chelsea reach the FA Cup final after overcoming Norwich City, West Ham United, Preston North End, Tottenham Hotspur, and Fulham.
+He was sent off by referee Mark Halsey on 23 January in a 5–1 loss away to Tottenham Hotspur in the League Cup semi-finals, having been mistaken for Mario Melchiot, who had put his hand to Teddy Sheringham's face; his three-match suspension was transferred to Melchiot instead.
+On 13 March, he scored a hat-trick as Chelsea defeated Tottenham 4–0.
+He formed both a good friendship and a productive partnership with Icelandic striker Eiður Guðjohnsen, scoring 29 goals in all competitions whilst Guðjohnsen scored 23 goals in a season which also saw Chelsea reach the FA Cup final.
 Hasselbaink was a doubt for the final due to a hamstring injury, and was substituted on 68 minutes at the Millennium Stadium as Chelsea lost 2–0 to rivals Arsenal.
 His total of 23 league goals was one fewer than Golden Boot winner Thierry Henry.